archiewood/wedding-website/agenda.md

 This is the rough plan:

 - **Friday**
-    - 4pm - 8pm: Casual BBQ / dinner for those arrving the day before
+    - 4pm - 8pm: Casual BBQ / dinner for those arriving the day before
 - **Saturday - Main Event**
   *Dress: "Riviera Chic" (See [FAQs](../faq/))*
     - Before 2pm: Time for you to explore the local area